tband/linux-employ/README.md

 A copy of a website placed under /var/www/html gives a working site at for instance "http://191.168.1.5/Linux_Repair_Café_geeft_laptops_een_langer_leven.html".
 ### Enabling internet
-The --nat option can be given to enable a nat network.
+The --nat option can be added to the install.sh script to enable a nat network.
 Only enable if you have internet as otherwise installation will be slow.
 ## Uninstall
 In case you get stuck you can uninstall :
 ```